IESE-T3/DRAMPower/README.md

 using namespace DRAMPower;
 ```

 To use the actual DRAM calculations, first a memspec has to be supplied.
-Refer to """test""" for example memspecs.
+Some example memspecs are supplied in the [tests directory](https://github.com/tukl-msd/DRAMPower/tree/master/tests/tests_drampower/resources).
 An example snippet to initialize a DDR4 based DRAM spec can look like this:

 ```cpp